 My Bob the Traveler identity posts about Linux, cybersecurity, networking, travel, and history, with links to my cromwell-intl.com site, and it posts about travel and history with links to my toilet-guru.com site.
 The mere existence of that second site is probably the source of some of the confusion.
 My Conan the Sysadmin identity also posts automatically, but that identity seems to cause far less confusion.

 Let's say that it's January 31st.
 That's the birthday of the inventor of the Python programming language!
 And so, my bot will post things like this:

-Guido van Rossum, born OTD in 1956, created the #Python programming language cromwell-intl.com/open-source/python-mastodon-... #FreeBSD #Linux #OpenSource
+Guido van Rossum, born OTD in 1956, created the #Python programming language cromwell-intl.com/open-source/python-social-media-... #FreeBSD #Linux #OpenSource

 Or maybe it's July 25th.
 That's the day of the Erfurt Latrine Disaster of 1184, in which sixty members of German nobility died when the room in which they were meeting with Ludwig III, the Landgrave of Thuringia, Archbishop Konrad, and King Heinrich VI collapsed into a latrine, the suddenly overloaded floor of which also collapsed and dropped everyone into the cesspit below.